 The author would like to thank Andra Crainic, Alexandre LeBlanc, Victor Lauzon, Guillaume Lepage and Qi Ann from the Co-operators General Insurance Company for their advice.
-Finally, the author would like to thank the Co-operators Chair in Actuarial Risk Analysis, and the Natural Sciences and Engineering Research Council (NSERC) of Canada for their financial support.

 Appendix: Farm Insurance and Structure of the Data

 The dataset comes from farm insurance contracts that range from January 1st, 2014 to December 31th, 2018.
 We focus our analysis on farm insurance, and more specifically on machinery coverage.
 This coverage, as the name implies, covers damages to any farm machinery, which includes tractors, but also swathers, combines, etc.